altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b.md

 ```

 2\.
-Link to the files that are needed from building the hardware design, and yocto:
+Link to the files that are needed from building the Quartus Design, and Yocto:

 ```bash
 ln -s $TOP_FOLDER/agilex5_soc_devkit_ghrd/install/binaries/baseline_a55.sof ghrd.sof